SyamSundarKirubakaran/android-jetpack/README.md

             }
         ```
         - <b>Handling the user's response:</b>
         After the user grants or denies the permission, the system invoke onRequestPermissionsResult method.
 Your App must override the method and handle the functionality if the permission is granted, or disable that particular functionality if denied.
+If the user denies the permission for multiple times the system them also shows the dialog with the `Never Ask Again` checkbox.
+Hence always check if the permission is available at runtime.

         ```java
             @Override
             public void onRequestPermissionsResult(int requestCode,